oriches/Simple.Wpf.Template/README.md

 Simple.Wpf.Template
 ===================

-template for the classes I require to create a simple MVVM WPF app using Autofac, NLog &amp; Rx.
+template for creating an MVVM based WPF application using Autofac, NLog & Rx.

+It includes a heartbeat & memory diagnostics classes, Also includes UI freeze functionality to track when dispatcher thread is overloaded,

 Note: No solution file so need to create this and enable nuget package restore...